Adeno-associated Virus (AAV) Vectors

 - Customized therapeutic rAAV vector design, construction and packaging

-- In vitro validation of the therapeutic effect
+- In vitro validation of therapeutic effect

 - Dose-escalation long-term efficacy and safety evaluation in vivo including wild type and disease models